-Her advocacy related to equity and justice resonated in Canada and around the world as she was also named one of the Most Influential People of African Descent, Global 100 Under 40, Politics & Governance and Black Parliamentarian of the Year in 2017, and a feature in the April 2018 edition of O (Oprah Winfrey) Magazine entitled, “What would you stand up for?”
+Her advocacy related to equity and justice resonated in Canada and around the world as she was also named one of the Most Influential People of African Descent, Global 100 Under 40, Politics & Governance and Black Parliamentarian of the Year in 2017, and featured in the April 2018 edition of O (Oprah Winfrey) Magazine entitled, “What would you stand up for?”

 Before entering politics, Mrs. Caesar-Chavannes was a successful entrepreneur, launching and growing an award-winning research management consulting firm, with a particular focus on neurological conditions.

 Her work required her to build and manage effective collaboration across a wide range of interests and perspectives, and she has years of experience managing complex projects involving industry, federal agencies, health care professionals, researchers, and patient advocacy groups.

+Celina is a member of the board and director at Lakeridge Health Foundation, as well as a member of the Black Scientists’ Taskforce on Vaccine Equity with the City of Toronto.
 She is a past member of the Governing Council of the University of Toronto, and also served as member of the Institutional Advisory Board for the Institute of Neurosciences, Mental Health and Addiction, which is part of the Canadian Institutes of Health Research.
 She is also a member of the Congress of Black Women.

 You can follow Celina on all social media platforms @iamcelinacc.
 You can download her short & readable bio below.